Hvorfor digitaliserer norske utdanningsmyndigheter utdanning? En analyse av politiske argumenter i politikkdokumenter

 Note: Italics added by the current articleʼs author.

-A principal argument regarding the need for digital innovation has described two conditions for its importance in Norwegian society: the oil crisis and the age wave (cf. ).
-To solve both challenges, the country must transform from a recourse economy to a knowledge-based economy, and the Solberg I Government emphasised the need for digital innovation and digital solutions which will make the public sector more efficient (cf. ).
-Statements such as the following have stemmed from this type of description of the future: ‘Working life depends on the education system delivering workers who are up-to-date and have the skills and that the competence they need in their professional practiceʼ (my italics; ).
+A principal argument regarding the need for digital innovation has described two conditions for its importance in Norwegian society: the oil crisis and the age wave (cf. Ministry of Local Government and Modernisation, 2016, pp. 15–16).
+To solve both challenges, the country must transform from a recourse economy to a knowledge-based economy, and the Solberg I Government emphasised the need for digital innovation and digital solutions which will make the public sector more efficient (cf. Ministry of Local Government and Modernisation, 2016, pp. 15–16).
+Statements such as the following have stemmed from this type of description of the future: ‘Working life depends on the education system delivering workers who are up-to-date and have the skills and that the competence they need in their professional practiceʼ (my italics; Ministry of Education, Science and Technology, 2017, p.
+6).
 This statement argues that Norwegian working life and business productivity, which is a prerequisite for welfare production, are directly linked to an increasing digitalisation of all social arenas.
-According to Fairclough (; ), one here sees interdiscursivity.
-Words such as innovation, productivity, competitiveness and welfare services appear in a single sentence (cf. ).
+According to Fairclough (2015, p.
+38; 2016, p.
+85), one here sees interdiscursivity.
+Words such as innovation, productivity, competitiveness and welfare services appear in a single sentence (cf. Ministry of Education, 2017, p.
+6).
 The quotes, thus, draw on several genres and discourses.
 They exhibit not only traces of typical capitalist and neoliberal discourse (cf. the use of the signal words innovation, productivity and competitiveness) but also a more traditional term from social democratic discourse: welfare services.

 It is difficult to address questions about digitisation in and out of school without at the same time drawing lines between the schoolʼs inner life and the society the school is a part of… .
 At a societal level [emphasis added], there is a clear common thread running through the examined documents, where digitisation is linked to the efficiency of the public sector, innovation, value creation and increased sustainabilityʼ [emphasis added]… .
 This is expressed through descriptions such as that Norway as a society must utilize the opportunities ICT and the internet provide for value creation and innovation (Meld.
-St. 27 (2015–2016)). ().
+St. 27 (2015–2016)).
+(Munthe et al., 2022, p.
+35).

-According to , international politicians and bureaucrats manage the role of the power behind discourse.
+According to Fairclough (cf. 2015, p.
+27), international politicians and bureaucrats manage the role of the power behind discourse.

 Discourse C: ‘The New Pupilʼ.
-In the wake of authoritiesʼ focus on the labour market, and both the public sector and businessesʼ need for a highly competent workforce, the white paper by the Solberg I Government (H and FrP) expressed:
+In the wake of authoritiesʼ focus on the labour market, and both the public sector and businessesʼ need for a highly competent workforce, the white paper Digital Agenda for Norway (2016) by the Solberg I Government (H and FrP) expressed:

 The basic education in schools must facilitate for both knowledge about efficient use of ICT and about opportunities to create something with ICT.
 High quality in ICT … helps to ensure competence and access to new ideas both in business and public sector.
-(My italics; )
+(My italics; Ministry of Local Government and Modernisation, 2016, p.
+31)

 In this quotation, the Solberg I Government argue for why digital skills should be an integral part of basic education.
-It states that pupils should learn ‘efficient use of ICTʼ and ‘to create something with ICTʼ ().
+It states that pupils should learn ‘efficient use of ICTʼ and ‘to create something with ICTʼ (Ministry of Local Government and Modernisation, 2016, p.
+31).
 The thoughts about how basic education should now contribute to ‘ensure competence and access to “new ideas” both in business and public sectorʼ constitute a new vision that had not been present in the earlier white papers included in this study.
-I first found this idea in .
-This document pointed out a lack of programming competence among the population and a need to enable children and young people to not only manage to use ICT but also ‘create and invent digital content and digital servicesʼ (my italics; cf. ).
+I first found this idea in NOU 2013:2, Hindrances of Digital Value Creations.
+This document pointed out a lack of programming competence among the population and a need to enable children and young people to not only manage to use ICT but also ‘create and invent digital content and digital servicesʼ (my italics; cf. Ministry of Local Government and Modernisation 2016, p.
+138).
 Clearly, a shift in Norwegian education policy was evident beginning in about 2013 – authorities stated that pupils should now also be ‘innovators for businessʼ.
-Pupils are viewed as potential producers who can contribute to new ideas for Norway so that the country can extract maximum yields from the new data-driven economy (cf. ).
+Pupils are viewed as potential producers who can contribute to new ideas for Norway so that the country can extract maximum yields from the new data-driven economy (cf. Ministry of Local Government and Modernisation, 2016, p.
+95).
 Similar statements appeared regularly in public documents.
 The GrunnDig study (2022) also achieved the same findings.
 Its authors wrote:

 That the school and educational and research institutions contribute advanced technological expertise to business and the public sector thus appears as a decisive factor [emphasis added] for whether the digitisation of society in general will have the desired effect.
-Society will therefore need specialized ICT expertise [emphasis added]. ().
+Society will therefore need specialized ICT expertise [emphasis added].
+(Munthe et al., 2022, p.
+36).

 Table 8 Discourse C – Examples: ‘The New Pupilʼ